papay0/lifegorithms.com/src/pages/review-2020/index.md

 ![Hurricane](./hurricane.png)

-After a few more days spent in another place, I finally came back to the main hotel for a few days, then flew to San Francisco where I stayed for 3 weeks.
+After a few more days spent in another place, I finally came back to the original hotel for a few days, then flew to San Francisco where I stayed for 3 weeks.

 First dinner, best dinner, In-N-Out!